pajaz/final-module-linux-conf-mgmt2022/Installation.md

   - Blocked installing extensions on Firefox and Chromium
   - Forced installation of uBlock on Firefox and Chromium
 - States for admin/user creation for web-server and admin creation for workstations
-- Filezilla SFTP configuration with Interactive settings on User Workstations
+- Filezilla SFTP configuration with Interactive (always ask for username and password) settings on User Workstations
 - ufw manual installation (possibly no automated installation coming)
 - Apache2 default index changed and user sites enabled

 ### To-Do

 - Filezilla to work with private-public key authentication rather than password
-- Web Server Apache2 configuration
-- Automated user creation for User Workstations
+- Automated user creation for User Workstations.
   - Has to be done manually as of now
+- Write down demonstration of salt shadow -module for password management.

 ## Devices and user accounts for demonstration